Products I couldn’t do without on my wedding day…

 On Sunday 14th May, 36 close friends and family gathered at my husband’s parent’s house to celebrate our wedding.
 Small and intimate, we wanted something that would start at midday and finish late afternoon, (I’m 6 months pregnant after all).
 We’ve been engaged for almost two years and initially had planned a big wedding.
 We’d booked the West London Synagogue and reserved our favourite Marylebone wine bar but with numbers getting out of hand we decided last minute to cancel.
-We sent out messages of understanding to those of our closest friends and family that we couldn’t invite and with the logistics done, I began my beauty planning.
+With the logistics done, I began my beauty planning.

 Two Months To Go

 With pregnancy hormones playing havoc with my skin, I didn’t want to put my face through trials of lots of products.
 I knew from experience that Dermalogica works.
 The hour long facials are prescriptive and really targets those areas that need attention.
 For me it was an oily T zone and breakouts on my chin.

 I booked a course, one every ten days to include extractions and lots of steam.
 As a top up at home I treated myself to the Dermalogica MediBac kit (£44).

 I used the Clearing Skin Wash everyday to lift excess oil and dirt from my face.
 Once or twice a week I also used the Sebum Clearing Masque.
 After just 10 minutes with this my skin looked noticeably clearer.
 I never wore foundation for about two months pre wedding as I wanted my skin to be as clear as possible but whenever I had to, I’d use the Clearing Mattifier underneath.
 It stopped my skin looking shiny.
 Every night I’d use the Overnight Clearing Gel topically which made blemishes go away.
 Be careful not to use this all over your skin as in my opinion, it’s quite harsh.